bhj/KaraokeEternal/docs/_docs/index.md

 ### Player (admin only)

-The player is just another page of the web app that's designed to run in fullscreen mode, usually on the system handling audio/video for a room.
+The player is a page of the web app that's designed to run fullscreen on the system handling audio/video for a room.

-When an admin signs in to a [room](#rooms-admin-only) that does not yet have a player running, a notice will appear with a handy link to `/player`.
-If no notice appears it means the browser does not support fullscreen mode.
+To start the player, sign in as an admin to a [room](#rooms-admin-only) with a browser that supports fullscreen mode.
+If no player is currently in the room, a notice will appear with a link to start the player.
+If you don't see a notice, your current browser doesn't support fullscreen mode.

-The player has been tested on the current versions of these (desktop) browsers:
+The player makes use of [WebGL 2.0](https://caniuse.com/#feat=webgl2) and the [Web Audio API](https://caniuse.com/#feat=audio-api).
+The current desktop versions of these browsers should be supported:

 - Chrome
 - Firefox
-- Safari
-- Edge

-Internet Explorer is not supported.

 **Note:** A desktop-class browser is recommended due to limitations in the fullscreen support of some mobile browsers.

 **Tip:** Most browsers will mute or prevent playback of media on a page that hasn't been interacted with yet.
-Pressing play on the player page is usually sufficient, or you can whitelist the player page in your browser.
+Clicking on the player page is usually sufficient, or you can add it to your browser's whitelist.

 ## Karaoke Forever Server